-- The student must complete the Absence Request Form. - The student must make up all of the time they are absent from the clinical setting. - The student must submit a Make-Up Time Report Form for each recouped absence. - The student must properly document make-up time in their weekly journal. - The student may not work through a scheduled lunch period or break period for make-up time. - The student may not add up the hours worked in excess of 40 hours per week to compensate for any time off (e.g. working 48 hours in a week does not make up an absence or missed 8-hour workday).
+- The student must document the time off in Exxat. - The student must make up all of the time they are absent from the clinical setting. - The student must submit a Make Up Time Report Form for each absence. - The student must properly document make-up time in their weekly journal. - The student may not work through a scheduled lunch period or break period for make-up time. - The student may not add up the hours worked in excess of 40 hours per week to compensate for any time off (e.g. working 48 hours in a week does not make up for an absence or missed 8-hour workday).